sodafoundation/controller/README.md

 ## Project Roadmap

-Envion to build a service layer with a lot of useful services for data store under this project.
+Envision to build a service layer with a lot of useful services for data store under this project.
 This could become the core service layer for the soda data platform.

 [https://docs.sodafoundation.io](https://docs.sodafoundation.io/)